 The focus on strategic innovation areas aims at creating opportunities for international competitiveness and sustainable solutions to global societal challenges, such as access to raw materials and a sustainable commodity production.
 Actors in academia, industry and other organisations collaborate within the programme, and anyone who wishes to contribute to the overall aim and objectives of the programme are invited to submit applications for financing.

 The aim of SIP STRIM is to strengthen the competitiveness of the Swedish mining and metal extraction industry.
 This is achieved by promoting leading centres and clusters for research, innovation and education where sustainable solutions for the extraction of metals are developed.
 The Swedish mining and metal extraction industry is already at the forefront when it comes to sustainability and efficiency in exploration, extraction and refinement.
 To continually improve the competitiveness, and research and innovation agenda has been developed.
-It describes visions for nine identified focus areas for the period 2017–2020.
-All activities within STRIM aim to realize the visions of the agenda.
+All activities within SIP STRIM aim to realize the visions of the agenda.

-The programme office uses four different tools to reach the visions of the agenda:
+The programme office uses four different activities to reach the visions of the agenda:

 Calls for innovation project proposals are opened regularly.
 The proposed projects should contribute to a more sustainable and competitive Swedish mining and metal producing industry, for instance through technical advancements.
 The projects that are funded can be pre-studies, full-scale projects or pilot projects.
 In addition, the programme office may initiate individual projects in areas of particular interest.
 Project applications are evaluated by an external assessment team.
 This leaves a recommendation to STRIM’s Board, which, after a thematic review, leaves a decision to Vinnova.
 After that, Vinnova takes the formal decision on which projects are granted and administrates them.